PostgREST/postgrest/auth.rst

 Logins
 ~~~~~~

 As described in `JWT from SQL`_, we'll create a JWT inside our login function.
-Note that you'll need to adjust the secret key which is hardcoded in this example to a secure secret of your choosing.
+Note that you'll need to adjust the secret key which is hard-coded in this example to a secure secret of your choosing.

 .. code:: plpgsql